jfranciscosousa/jfranciscosousa.com/src/blog/posts/loading-webfonts.md

 layout: layouts/post.njk
 tags: posts
 title: Dealing with webfont loading
-date: 2020-06-23
+date: 2020-06-25
 description: Let's dive in on ways to make handling webfont loading as smooth as possible.
 ---

 The time has come to implement a beautiful website design.
 It has a great Webfont.
 So you go to Google Fonts or Adobe's Typekit or you just buy one and self host it.
-But once you start writing code and previewing its results, you notice one *little* pickle: the whole website shifts, flashes and janks all over the place when refreshed or opened from a cold cache.
+But once you start writing code and previewing its results, you notice one *little* pickle: the whole website shifts, flashes, and janks all over the place when refreshed or opened from a cold cache.
 It ain't pretty.
 Let's see how we can attenuate those effects.

 ## FOIT & FOUT